Michigan Consumer Resources

 Department of Community Health – This website offers extensive information on health services and programs available to Michigan residents.
 The links will help you find the right type of health care, and give the uninsured more information.
 You can view different types of coverage for both children and adults.
 You can also report Medicaid fraud and abuse.
 The department can be contacted directly at (517) 373-3740.

 Safety & Security - Get tips on protecting you and your family from crime and abuse.
 You can learn more about cyber security and crime prevention.
 View the sex offender registry list.
-You can also get consumer alerts or file a complaint on the website.
+You can also get consumer alerts or file a report on the website.
 You can also contact the live help center at 1-877-932-6424.

 Michigan Jobs – Get employment information through this website.
 You can read about unemployment insurance benefits, and find job fairs.
 You can get information on job openings and networking.
 You can subscribe to the New Jobs link, or do a quick online search of employment opportunities in your area.